 - Transportation from airport to hotel on official arrival date of March 22

-- Museum admissions to see the textiles and archeology of Turkey
+- All museum admissions to see the textiles and archeology of Turkey

 - Cooking class and lunch in a private home